Keelen-Fisher/CodeFellows-Lecture-Notes/class002.md

 - Some examples of things that we could store in state could be Inside of a form, where you have values in options.

+- For state: It is nothing more than data that is managed by components.
+You can NEVER change state DIRECTLY.
+You can create your initial state and then change the state to another value/paramater. this.setState is a function that can take in the object of a new vairable that is set equal to an object.

 ## Things I want to Know About

 [Home](https://keelen-fisher.github.io/new-repository/)